 What is paprika made from?

 Technically speaking, Spanish paprika is a ground spice made from the dried red fruits of the larger, sweeter varieties of the bell or sweet pepper (capsicum annuum).
-The most common variety used for making Spanish paprika is tomato pepper, sometimes with the addition of more pungent varieties, called chili peppers and cayenne pepper.
+The most common variety used for making Spanish paprika is tomato pepper, sometimes with the addition of more pungent varieties, called chilli peppers and cayenne pepper.

 Where does paprika come from?